Itzskade/A-Maze-ing/README.md

 ## Use of AI

-    - AI was utilized as a collaborative tool in the following areas:

-    - Refactoring: Optimizing the render_ascii function for better performance.
+    - Refactoring: Optimized the render_ascii function to improve terminal refresh rates and handle complex bitmasking for walls and paths efficiently.

-    - Debugging: Troubleshooting the "42" pattern protection logic within the Prim's algorithm loop.
+    - Algorithm Hardening (Debugging): Assisted in troubleshooting the "42" pattern protection logic, ensuring that the Randomized Prim's algorithm could flow around specific coordinates without breaking the visual integrity of the numbers.

+    - Solver Implementation: Guided the structural design of the BFS (Breadth-First Search) and DFS (Depth-First Search) solvers, focusing on the correct use of data structures (Queue vs. Stack) to ensure path reconstruction accuracy.

+    - Generator Logic: Provided insights into the bitwise operations used to manage wall states (NORTH, SOUTH, EAST, WEST), allowing for a highly modular and memory-efficient maze representation.

 ---